jawahar273/practNLPTools-lite/README.rst

 Future work
 ===========

--  [STRIKEOUT:automatic takes senna path if it install in system]
+-  [STRIKEOUT: automatic takes senna path if it install in system]
 -  copying stanford parser and depPaser file into installed direction
 -  creating depParser for corresponding os environment
 -  custome input format for stanford parser insted of tree format